c-zhou/yahs/README.md

 Finally, the output file `out.hic` could be used for visualisation with Juicebox.
 More information about `juicer_tools` and Juicebox can be found [here]( https://github.com/aidenlab/juicer/wiki/Juicer-Tools-Quick-Start).

 ## Manual curation with Juicebox (JBAT)
-You can generate a HiC contact mapfile that can be loaded by Juicebox (JBAT, [Dudchenko et al. 2018](https://www.biorxiv.org/content/10.1101/254797v1)) for manual editing with `juicer pre` by adding `-a` parameter.
+You can generate a HiC contact map file that can be loaded by Juicebox (JBAT, [Dudchenko et al. 2018](https://www.biorxiv.org/content/10.1101/254797v1)) for manual editing with `juicer pre` by adding `-a` parameter.
 For example,

     juicer pre -a -o out_JBAT hic-to-contigs.bin scaffolds_final.agp contigs.fa.fai >out_JBAT.log 2>&1